Interested in Your Own Personally Branded Magazine? Click Here!

 Shorter escrow timeline

-As-Is properties welcome
+As-is properties welcome

 If your home suffers from deferred maintenance or needs one or more major repairs, you may be dreading a traditional home inspection and appraisal process.
-With a real estate investor, you’ll be able to sell your home As-Is without worrying about a laundry list of repair requests or a second round of negotiations.
+With a real estate investor, you’ll be able to sell your home “as-is” without worrying about a laundry list of repair requests or a second round of negotiations.

 More reliable funding

 While not all investors are cash-only purchasers, many are.
 That may mean that you not only save time but also experience an easier and faster closing process—without having to wait for your buyer to complete appraisal and underwriting.
-In addition, you won’t have to worry about financing falling through and undermining your ability to complete the sale.
+In addition, you won’t have to worry about their financing falling through and undermining your ability to complete the sale.

 Potential for rent-back